 Strategy 1: Starting Out on the Right Foot

-Helping to prepare your students for a challenging and thought-provoking semester isn’t only about providing a high-quality syllabus on the first day of class.
-Instead, you can utilize the power of your learning management system (LMS) to provide your syllabus and course expectations to your students in the week or days before your course begins.
+Preparing your students for a challenging and thought-provoking semester isn’t only about providing a high-quality syllabus on the first day of class.
+Instead, you can utilize the power of your learning management system (LMS) to provide your syllabus and course expectations to your students in the weeks or days before your course begins.
 Opening areas of your online course prior to the start of the semester can give them additional time to review materials and prepare themselves for the exciting challenges ahead.
 Alongside your syllabus and detailed, semester-long schedule of activities and assessments, consider opening an FAQ Discussion Board, where you can be available to answer any pre-semester kick-off questions from students.

 This is not to say that the entire course must be open to students before it begins.
 Instead, work with your Instructional Designer to learn more about how to strategically open areas of the course that will best prepare your students for success.

 Educational Technology can be an awesome way to increase engagement, excitement, and interaction in your online course.
 However, from video recording software to open educational resources (OER), technology in your online course can pose challenges to your students that may discourage their participation.
 As a result, it’s important to take steps in the design of your course that anticipate students’ questions and needs when it comes to educational technology.

 Stress testing your EdTech gives you an excellent opportunity to utilize a second set of eyes in your online course.
 We recommend asking an Instructional Designer (ID) or colleague to act as a mock student in your class to use the EdTech required.
 For example, you might have an ID or colleague practice recording an introduction video on a discussion board, utilizing the tools needed and the steps you provide.
 This second set of eyes can help you discover any additional instructions you may be missing or experiences you have not yet anticipated for your students.